Motor Mount for the Axon (plane designed by Ed of Experimental Airlines)

 It's my first OpenSCAD model that I've uploaded to Thingiverse, so be kind.
 It carries my personal guarantee: if it breaks in half, you get to keep both halves.

-Motor Mount for the Axon (plane designed by Ed of Experimental Airlines) by brainwagon is licensed under the Attribution - Non-Commercial - Share Alike license.
+Motor Mount for the Axon (plane designed by Ed of Experimental Airlines) by brainwagon is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure brainwagon would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure brainwagon would love to see what you've printed.
+Please document your print and share a Make with the community.